Oscar4596/Dreinummers_joke/README.md

 # Dreinummers_joke

 The old german friend of the scientist, left him an important message in the code.
 But ohhh...
-The clue Dockerfile is wet and some letters are gone.
+The clue is wet and some letters are gone.
 Dreinummer says that this poem can help us fix it:

 _Mr.
 Dreinummer can set us free_